 Believe it or not, you can assume the identity of another computer online.
 Both a VPN and an RDP will do that for you, but they’ll give you different degrees of power and are used for different things.
 This comparison of VPN vs. RDP (Remote Desktop Protocol) will tell you which one is right for you.

 Is a VPN the same as a remote desktop?
-No!
-They serve a similar function, but where a VPN gives you access to a secure network, RDP focuses on providing remote access to a specific computer.
+No, but they serve a similar function.
+A VPN lets you access a secure network.
+RDP lets you remotely access a specific computer.
 Both will (usually) encrypt your traffic in one way or another, and both will grant you private access to a server or device that might be thousands of miles away.

 However, there are key differences, especially when it comes to how we actually experience and use these devices.

 Here’s the easiest way to understand the difference between RDP and VPN:

 A remote desktop is a feature in your software or operating system, that lets you access your computer's desktop from another device.
 An RDP works by creating a virtual connection between you and a remote computer.

 Have you ever watched a live stream or a video where someone broadcasts what they’re doing on their screen?
 With an RDP, the computer broadcasts its screen to you and allows you to control it.
 You can use the files, programs, and computing power on the host computer from a client computer that’s potentially thousands of miles away.